 Shifting the Focus From Job To Career

-Now, it hasn’t been the case that you’d be likely to stay in your job for 10 years for a long time, but it wasn’t so long ago that you’d have been hearing advice like, “recruiters look askance at you if you’ve been in a job less than 8-10 years” (i.e., Even if you hate your job you should stay so you don’t look disloyal to your next employer.)
+Now, it’s not been the case that you’d be likely to stay in your job for 10 years for a long time, but it’s also not unusual to hear advice like, “recruiters look askance at you if you’ve been in a job less than 8-10 years” (i.e., Even if you hate your job you should stay so you don’t look disloyal to your next employer.)
+These two facts seem a bit at odds with each other, don’t they?

 What I’ve come to believe is that our stories about how to manage your career haven’t caught up to our reality.